All Episodes

 You know what?

-We're going to throw everyone in.
+We're just going to throw we're going to throw everyone in.

-No, wokeism, you can cross-examine and you can look at the source data and you can argue against it.
+No wokeism, you can cross examine and you can look at the source data and you can argue against it.

-So anybody who hasn't chimed in, honestly, feels like you all could have better answers than I do.
+Because you all could have better answers than I do.

-So I'm not the oracle here.
+So don't, I'm not the oracle here.

 So what is the new modern mystery religion?

-Because it has to be something because it's so useful to those in power.
+Because it's so useful to those in power.

 Sorry, go ahead.